3 Data Visualisation

 linetype = 3)

 This method is only for changing the style of all the shapes made with that geom.
-If you want, for example, points to have different colours depending on which issue category they are from, you set the argument colour = issue_category inside the aes() function for the mapping.
-You can customise the colours used with scale_ functions, which you will learn about below and in Appendix J).
+If you want, for example, points to have different colours depending on which region they are from, you set the argument colour = region inside the aes() function for the mapping.
+You can customise the colours used with scale_ functions, which you will learn about below and in Appendix F.

 Now we need to make the axes look neater.
 There are several functions you can use to change the axis labels, but the most powerful ones are the scale_ functions.
 You need to use a scale function that matches the data you’re plotting on that axis and this is where it becomes particularly important to know what type of data you’re working with.
 Both of the axes here are continuous, so we’ll use scale_x_continuous() and scale_y_continuous().